 The courts are entrusted with the task administration of justice.
-In particular matters aggrieved party can sue the wrong doer in civil matters.
-But the government will take necessary steps to institute a case against the wrong doer where there is a breach of Criminal law.
+In particular matters, the aggrieved party can sue the wrong doer in civil matters.
+But the government will take necessary steps to institute a case against the wrong doer where there is a breach of the Criminal law.

 Provisions relating to Courts system can be found in the Constitution of Sri Lanka as well as the Judicature act No. 2 of 1978.
 According to article 105 of the Constitution the Court of Sri Lanka are:

 - The Court of Appeal of Sri Lanka

 The judicature act has established the following courts for the first instance:

 - District Court

 - Magistrates’ Courts

 Every court has its own power to administer justice and a court may decide a case which is brought to the proper court.
 This is because a particular court can only here a case over which it has jurisdiction.
 The jurisdiction is the authority of a court to hear and determine the case brought before it.
 It is therefore the understanding about the jurisdictions of different courts will help you to go to the correct court when there is a wrong done to you.

 If we make a chart according to the jurisdiction of different Courts in Sri Lanka, it can be shown as follows.

 Let us simply talk about the jurisdictions with regards of several courts.